terrafirma2021/ESP32s3_KMBOX/README.md

-# Project has now been merged with the MAKCM project
+# Project has now been merged with the MAKCU project

-All code updates will now be found on my repo: [MAKCM GitHub Repository](https://github.com/terrafirma2021/MAKCM).
+All code updates will now be found on my repo: [MAKCU GitHub Repository](https://github.com/terrafirma2021/MAKCM).

 Names for people who are using MAKCM bins: